Microsoft/azure-docs.pt-pt/articles/iot-edge/module-edgeagent-edgehub.md

 ---
-title: EdgeAgent e EdgeHub pretendido referência de propriedades - Azure IoT Edge | Documentos da Microsoft
+title: EdgeAgent and EdgeHub desired properties reference - Azure IoT Edge | Microsoft Docs
-description: Reveja as propriedades específicas e os respetivos valores duplos de módulo edgeAgent e edgeHub
+description: Review the specific properties and their values for the edgeAgent and edgeHub module twins
 author: kgremban
 manager: philmea
 ms.author: kgremban